tianshuichen/Wavelet-like-Auto-Encoder/README.md

 # Wavelet-like-Auto-Encoder

 ### Introduction
-This repository contains the caffe prototxt and trained model described in the paper "Learning aWavelet-like Auto-Encoder to Accelerate Deep Neural Networks".
+This repository contains the caffe prototxt and trained model described in the paper "Learning a Wavelet-like Auto-Encoder to Accelerate Deep Neural Networks".

 ### Model
 224x224 center crop validation accuracy on ImageNet, evaluated with a C++ implementation on Intel i7 CPU (3.50GHz) and Nvidia GeForce GTX TITAN-X GPU.